peterberwind/intro-to-functions.js-v-000/README.md

 greet();
 ```

-If you try to call on a function using just its name, as you can in Ruby, the entire function will get returned back to you instead of the fuction's return value so be careful!
+If you try to call on a function using just its name, as you can in Ruby, the entire function will get returned back to you instead of the function's return value so be careful!

 ```javascript
 // Returns [Function: greet]